Paintball equipment: Paintballs

 Generally speaking, paintballs of greater price are subjected to more stringent manufacturing processes, quality checks, and standards, making their size and shape more consistent.
 This is very important for accuracy.
 Better paintballs also tend to have thinner shells to improve the frequency of breaking on impact rather than bouncing, and thicker, more opaque fills that are more visible and harder to wipe off.

 While it is theoretically possible to freeze a water-based paintball, the polyethylene glycol additive drastically lowers the freezing point of the mixture, making it highly unlikely to actually freeze it into something harder than a regular paintball.
 When introduced to a very cold environment, the paintball's shell will most likely dimple (making it less accurate) and the shell will become brittle.

 U.S. SWAT teams often use paintball-like balls, also known as pepper balls, filled with oleoresin capsicum, the active ingredient of pepper spray, as a non-lethal incapacitation method.
 However, pepperballs are shot at a higher velocity than is safe for paintball (above 110 m/s) and the shells are not made from gelatin, but rather a frangible plastic to make shots more painful for faster incapacitation.
 Pepperballs can be shot out of almost any paintball marker.

-Within Islam, the consumption or even touch of anything pork-related is not allowed or considered to be Haram.
-So there have been requirements for Muslim players to use paintballs which are "Halal" which means approved by Islam.
-These paintballs are made from beef gelatine.
-These are often called "Halal paintballs".